bsc-dom/dataclay/docs/user-guide.rst

 .. code-block:: console

-  $ python -m pip install dataclay
+  $ python3 -m pip install dataclay

 Defining Classes
 ----------------

-The model provider is responsible of the design and implementation of class models.
-The data structure, the methods and the relationships that the applications can use to access and process it.
+The model provider is responsible for designing and implementing class models: the data structure, the methods, and the relationships that applications can use to access and process data.

-A minimal dataClay class looks something like this:
+A minimal dataClay class is defined like this:

 .. literalinclude:: /../examples/quickstart/model/company.py
    :language: python

 All dataClay classes must inherit from :class:`DataClayObject`.

-It is required to `annotate <https://docs.python.org/3/howto/annotations.html>`_ the fields that will be persisted in dataClay.
-The rest of the fields will be ignored and will only be accessible by the local instance.
+It is required to `annotate <https://docs.python.org/3/howto/annotations.html>`_ the fields that are intended to be persisted in dataClay.
+The remaining fields will be ignored and will only be accessible by the local instance.

-We decorate the methods with :func:`@activemethod <activemethod>` to indicate that they will be executed in dataClay (if the object is persistent).
+The methods should be decorated with :func:`@activemethod <activemethod>` to specify that they will be executed in dataClay if the object is persistent.
 The rest of the methods will always be executed locally.

 Connect Client
 --------------

-To connect to a dataClay we have to create an instance of :class:`Client` and provide the host, username, password and dataset to connect to.
+To connect to a dataClay, create a :class:`Client` instance and provide the host, username, password and dataset to connect to.
 You can provide it as arguments or as environment variables:

 - ``DATACLAY_METADATA_HOSTNAME``: Hostname of the dataClay instance.
 - ``DATACLAY_METADATA_PORT``: Port of the dataClay instance.